Transport at Bounty

 A two-minute drop-off zone is located in Bounty Boulevard

 car park.
-In order to keep this area free of congestion, particularly between
+There is an additional drop-off zone located on Aurora Boulevard.
+In order to keep these areas free of congestion, particularly between

 8.15am-8.45am and 2.30pm-3.20pm we ask that you comply with the two-minute

 regulation, and utilise the school and on-street car parks where additional

 Plan your trip to avoid arrival at peak times;